toposoid/toposoid-component-dispatcher-web/README.md

 * docker-compose version 1.22.x

 ## Memory requirements
-* Required: at least 8GB of RAM (The maximum heap memory size of the JVM is set to 6G (Application: 4G, Neo4J: 2G))
+* Required: at least 20GB of RAM
 * Required: 60G or higher　of HDD

 ## Setup